 You may be advised to go to your practice nurse at your doctor’s surgery for a wound review and removal of stitches or to attend the Plastic Surgery outpatient department.
 These details will be made clear on discharge.

 If you require any follow up care you will be advised of these arrangements on discharge.

 What special instructions should I follow?

 (This space is left blank.
 If there are any follow up instructions, the nurse will write them in here when applicable).

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Plastics Trauma Team at Hull Royal Infirmary.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the any of the following:

 If you or your carer needs information about your health and wellbeing and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.